-- Focal (partial) seizure: A seizure that only starts at specific location within the brain.
+- Focal (partial) seizure: A seizure that only starts at a specific location within the brain.
 More of the brain may become affected during the seizure.

 - Generalized tonic-clonic seizure (grand mal): A seizure that involves the entire body and can include muscle rigidity and contractions, and loss of consciousness

 - Temporal lobe seizure: A seizure that involves portions of the brain that control emotions and memories.
 Seizures in this area may begin with intense feelings, memories, or other senses.

 Epilepsy is a condition that causes repeated seizures.
 Epilepsy has many causes, although in many cases a cause cannot be determined.
 Epilepsy can be caused by injury, brain infection, stroke, tumor, family history of epilepsy, or other factors.

 Because so many issues come into play, it's very important for you to keep track of when you have seizures and what factors may have led to them.